-Guided placement tools support Equitable Placement by helping students without a U.S. high school GPA determine which courses they will need to pass transfer-level math or English within the first year of enrollment, with the exception of ESL students, who have a three-year timeframe.
+Guided placement tools support Equitable Placement and Completion by helping students without a U.S. high school GPA determine which courses they will need to pass transfer-level math or English within the first year of enrollment, with the exception of ESL students, who have a three-year timeframe.
 Guided placement should only be used for students who do not have transcript information available, are not able to report their transcript information because they did not attend a U.S. high school, or cannot remember their high school information.

 A Model Guided Placement Process

 This slideshow presents the elements of an online guided placement process.
 It can be used as a template or guideline for colleges creating or refining their own processes.